nodejs/node/doc/api/packages.md

 as [npm](https://docs.npmjs.com/creating-a-package-json-file)) may use additional fields which are ignored by Node.js and not documented here.

-The following fields in `package.json` files are relevant to the Node.js module loading system, and are described in detail below.
+The following fields in `package.json` files are used in Node.js:

 * [`"name"`][] - Relevant when using named imports within a package.
 Also used by package managers as the name of the package.